Old Palace School: Premises

 The senior school building was for centuries the summer palace of the Archbishops of Canterbury.
 It began life as the manor house, part wooden from at least the 12th century, and stone from the 14th century.
 The core of today's palace was built in the 15th century.
-The guardroom – once a reception room, now a library – dates from the time of Archbishop Thomas Arundel (1396–1414), and is one of the earliest uses of brick in Britain.
+The guardroom – once a reception room, later a library – dates from the time of Archbishop Thomas Arundel (1396–1414), and is one of the earliest uses of brick in Britain.
 Archbishop John Stafford (died 1452) built what is now one of the finest medieval great halls left in southern England.
 A number of monarchs from Henry VI to Elizabeth I banqueted under its high arched-brace roof, each sitting on Stafford's stone throne, part of which survives against the west wall.
 Elizabeth made numerous visits, and her bed, always travelling with her, was set down in what is now known as Queen Elizabeth's room, a large 15th-century first-floor space, with moulded ceiling joists.
 The chapel dates from the 15th century, and includes a gallery pew in dark oak often referred to as "Queen Elizabeth's Pew", built by Archbishop William Laud.
 Beneath this is a Norman font gifted in Victorian times from St George's Church, Southwark, the same font where Charles Dickens had Little Dorrit christened.

-The senior school also houses modern, purpose-built facilities including seven laboratories, a heated indoor swimming pool, and an Art and Technology building.
+The senior school also housed modern, purpose-built facilities including seven laboratories, a heated indoor swimming pool, and an Art and Technology building.
 In 2001 a building for the Junior Department and one housing the Sixth Form and P.E. area were opened.
-The school also benefits from access to Whitgift Foundation grounds and facilities.
+The school also enjoyed access to Whitgift Foundation grounds and facilities.

-The pre-school and preparatory school now occupy a separate site to the senior school, in the former Croham Hurst School buildings on Melville Avenue in South Croydon.
+The pre-school and preparatory school occupied a separate site to the senior school, in the former Croham Hurst School buildings on Melville Avenue in South Croydon.